HBroHei/MKWorldStreetMap/README.md

 Map is at https://hbrohei.github.io/MKWorldStreetMap/

+## The Launch!

+The Project was started in October 2025 to add some missing roads on the [original map by MrL314](https://github.com/MrL314/MKW-RoadMap).
+After almost a year, it has become a full web map application and is ready to be released to the public!

 ## Project Aim

-Besides simulating what "Google Maps" looks like in the Mario Kart World environment, this map also intends to make routing around the game world and shortcuts easier.
+Besides simulating what "Google Maps" may looks like in the Mario Kart World environment, this map also intends to make routing around the game world and shortcuts easier.

 ## Features
 * Full map of Mario Kart World, including road types and routes, structures, biomes, land, sea and rivers.